Cellane/chalk/_drafts/how-to-get-an-apartment-in-japan.md

 I swear I'm not making this up.

-Thankfully, just buying normal WiFi router on the very next day and throwing that old joke of a router into the recycled trash (remember, we're in Japan) solved my issues immediately and suddenly, I'm enjoying a symmetrical 100/100 Mbps connection.
+In the end, buying a normal Wi-Fi router on the very next day and throwing that old joke of a router into the recycled trash (remember, we're in Japan) solved my issues immediately and suddenly, I'm enjoying a symmetrical 100/100 Mbps connection.